Yıldız Intelligence Agency: History

-The intelligence agency was formed also with the aim of ensuring the continued house arrest of the deposed 33rd degree freemason Murad V in Çırağan Palace as fellow masons tried many times to free him from the palace.
-This is seen in the Çırağan incident, a failed attempt unraveled by the spies of the Yıldız Intelligence Agency, whereby Ali Suavi, an Ottoman freemason, political activist, journalist, educator and theologian, tried to help the deposed Sultan escape from the palace and dethrone Abdul Hamid, reinstating Murad V as the Ottoman Sultan.
+The intelligence agency was formed also with the aim of ensuring the continued house arrest of the deposed sultan Murad V in Çırağan Palace.
+This is seen in the Çırağan incident, a failed attempt unraveled by the spies of the Yıldız Intelligence Agency, whereby Ali Suavi, an Ottoman political activist and journalist tried to help the deposed Sultan escape from the palace and dethrone Abdul Hamid, reinstating Murad V as the Ottoman Sultan.

 The agency burned books and shut down gazettes and newspapers which were critical of Abdul Hamid.
 Espionage in the country had risen to a level where those who were innocents were being punished alongside the guilty.
 Heavy censorship was enforced by the agency and dissenting against the Sultan was illegal and had severe repercussions.
 Since the membership of the agency (possibly 30,000) and how agents were trained was, and still is, unknown, there was widespread fear among the Ottoman population that they could be reported to the agency by random strangers, their neighbours or even family members.
 As a result of this, the people of the Empire were constantly skeptical and suspicious of each other, including state officials and ministers who refused to befriend each other.
-This increased hatred among the general population towards Abdul Hamid II and his tyrannical rule with an iron fist.

 After the collapse of the organization, hundreds of thousands of intelligence information, reports, journals, and notes were taken from the palace and burned.

 In response to those who opposed using the definitions of journalism for the activities of the organization during his reign, Abdul Hamid states the following about the establishment of the institution in his memoir:

 "If foreign states were able to raise people who would serve their own aspirations to the level of vizier and grand vizier, the state would not be safe.
 It was with this thought in mind that I decided to establish an Intelligence Agency subordinate to myself.
 This is the organization my enemies call spying."

 Height of infiltration

-The spies had infiltrated to such great heights that the orders of the British Empire's Queen Victoria (the Queen of the United Kingdom) would have reached Yıldız Palace and Abdul Hamid personally by telegrams even before they had left Buckingham Palace.
+The spies had infiltrated to such great heights that the orders of Queen Victoria would have reached Yıldız Palace and Abdul Hamid personally by telegrams even before they had left Buckingham Palace.